 - A survey based study to test the impact of positive male role models in childhood on the likelihood of becoming repeat, or long term victim of domestic abuse i.e. do positive role models create better resilience late in life?

-All completed research projects and/or evaluations can be found below:-
+Links to some of the completed research projects and/or evaluations can be found below:-

 We welcome and value invitations to partake in any relevant research that would help realise our vision.